tvogiannou/hephaestus/README.md

 - GCC 5.4.0
 - Clang 6.0.1

-The code in the repo has been built using [CMake](https://cmake.org/) and there are available scripts to use with it.
+The repo has been built using [CMake](https://cmake.org/) and there are available scripts to use with it.
 The hephaestus library does not have any dependencies (other than Vulkan) and can be built with default options as is, for example

 ```bash
 cd hephaestus                               # navigate to the hephaestus source directory